nullspace-dev/www-chapter-oakland-county/index.md

 ## Meetings
+{% include chapter_events.html group=page.meetup-group %}

+OWASP Oakland County Chapter meetings are posted on our MeetUp Page:
+Please visit <a href="https://www.meetup.com/OWASP-Oakland-County-Chapter" target="_blank" rel="noopener noreferrer">https://www.meetup.com/OWASP-Oakland-County-Chapter</a> to sign up for event announcements and to RSVP for an event.

-We have meetings The second Thursday of Febuary, May, August and November. https://www.meetup.com/OWASP-Oakland-County-Chapter/events
+Typically we have meetings the second Thursday of Febuary, May, August and November. https://www.meetup.com/OWASP-Oakland-County-Chapter/events

 ## Upcoming Events